duenti/PyProtWorm/README.md

     finder = Finder()
     finder.search("P00698", database="uniprot", min_year=2019)

+Stopped jobs can be resumed from the same point when it was aborted.
+To do it, you need to inform the *cursor* parameter in the search method.
+The current cursor id can be found in the last row of your result file.
+Finally, you need to make sure not to overwrite the previous result file.

+    finder = Finder()
+    finder.search("P00698", database="uniprot", cursor="AoIIPyzELSgyNzg5NjQ3OQ==")

 There's no paper to cite right now.
 For now, if you use this tool please cite:

 > da Fonseca, Neli et al., 2021 **ProtWorm: A computational tool to find amino acid residues citations** available at http://bioinfo.icb.ufmg.br/protworm.